kimnix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that sets the permission to the file hello as follows:

-\nOwner: no permission at all\nGroup: no permission at all/nOther users: all the permissions
+\nOwner: no permission at all\nGroup: no permission at all/nOther users: all the permissions script that sets the mode of the file hello to this:

+753